learn-co-students/SENG-LIVE-Phase-4-080822/08_deploying/Readme.md

 - Demo Download Heroku
     - To use Heroku, students will first need to make an account and install Heroku. ` brew tap heroku/brew && brew install heroku`

-    - Heroku only supports specific versions of ruby.
-Of the versions it supports, we recommend 2.7.4

-    ```
-        rvm install 2.7.4 --default
-        gem install bundler
-        gem install rails
-    ```

     - Using the terminal, log into Heroku.
 After running the command `heroku login`, heroku's authentication page should appear.
 Login as normal.